Evangelist John R.

 I am not trying to be unkind nor make fun of Alex Jones' ignorance of the Scriptures, but if you listen to him, he always refers to the book of “Revelation” (singular) as “Revelations” (plural).
 It's the REVELATION of Jesus Christ!
 (Revelation 1:1).
 It's never plural!
 Alex can't even get the name of the book right, yet he makes bold criticisms of Baptist preachers and speaks with authority about spiritual matters that he clearly doesn't understand, to his own destruction (2nd Peter 3:16).
 Since 2002, I've never heard Alex share a direct Gospel testimony that he is a born-again Christian.
 2nd Corinthians 2:17, “For we are not as many, which corrupt the word of God: but as of sincerity, but as of God, in the sight of God speak we in Christ.”

-Anyone who says that Jesus is not coming at any moment is teaching heresy!
-One of the distinctives of the Christian faith is the belief that Christ might return at any moment, without signs, suddenly, imminently and assuredly (Luke 13:32-37).
+Anyone who says that Jesus couldn't return at any moment is teaching heresy!
+One of the distinctives of the Christian faith is the belief that Christ might return at any moment, without any signs, suddenly, imminently and assuredly (Luke 13:32-37).
 Although the Apostles didn't know about the Rapture, because it was still “a mystery” until later revealed by the Apostle Paul (1st Corinthians 15:52-57), Jesus certainly did know, just as He was able to describe vivid details of the Tribulation period in Matthew 24 and Luke 21.
+Albeit, I do not think the Lord is speaking about the Rapture in Matthew 24.
+It would seem that He is though in Mark 13, because He concludes the chapter by stressing the truth that NO MAN KNOWS the timing of Christ's return.
+That to me can only mean A PRETRIBULATION RAPTURE!

 Furthermore, it is a false teaching that God will rapture the saints after the Tribulation, and then no one will be saved during God's pouring out of wrath on the wicked.
 This presents a big theological problem, because the Bible teaches that there will be humans living during the 1,000 millennial period, when Christ reigns over the earth from the throne of David.
 Where do those humans come from?
 Clearly, they would have to come out of the Tribulation period.
 This disproves any theory of a PreWrath Rapture, where all the saints are removed and the wicked are all destroyed.
 Again, only a Pretribulation Rapture makes sense.
 There will be many people saved during the Tribulation period.
 There will be 144,000 Jewish soul-winners during the Tribulation period.